thenbrent/map-cap/readme.txt

 1. be public
 1. not be a built-in post type eg. page & post
-1. use a custom capability type (not the default capability of *post*)
+1. use a custom capability type (not the default capability of *post*).
+This is done when registering the Custom Post Type.
+In the `$args` array you pass to the `register_post_type` function, your plugin must have `capability_type =>` set to something other than post.
-1. be registered with the `map_meta_cap` argument set to true - the default is false and without this parameter set to true, WordPress does not apply meta capabilities, such as delete post
+1. be registered with the `map_meta_cap` argument set to `true` - the default is `false`.
+Without this parameter set to `true`, WordPress does not map any meta capabilities.

 = Force Mapping =